Unilever looks to buy Jessica Alba's Honest Company

 The company is now looking to buy Jessica Alba's Honest Company, a source confirmed to CNNMoney.

 Jessica Alba cofounded the startup in 2011 as a new kind of consumer packaged goods company.
-It made a name for itself by selling nontoxic products like infant formula, cleaning supplies and personal care products.
+It made a name for itself by selling nontoxic products like diapers, cleaning supplies and personal care products.

 Details about a potential acquisition price were not immediately available.